- An EAT introduction

-It’s unlikely as a B2B company you’re running ads, but you’ll still be familiar with this problem.
+It’s unlikely as a B2B company you’re running onpage ads, but you’ll still be familiar with this problem.
 You land on a page, particularly on mobile, and you can’t navigate it because of ads popping up everywhere.
 It’s not hard to get this right.
-Also, Google has previously flagged intrusive interstitials as a ranking no-no, so take the hint.
+Also, Google has previously flagged intrusive interstitials as a ranking no no (something you may potentially suffer from if you’re a B2B company engaged in content marketing – think of a download form that pops up and covers the screen when you visit an organisation’s’ homepage), so take the hint.

 Does content display well for mobile devices when viewed on them?

 Google runs a mobile first index.
 If your site doesn’t work well on mobile then this is a BIG issue.
-It’s also, however, wise to consider mobile on a page by page basis.
+It’s also, however, wise to consider mobile on a page-by-page basis.
 Google won’t necessarily penalise the whole site if certain pages provide a poor mobile experience.
-Make sure your most important pages are as good as they can be from an EAT perspective (this includes AMP – no good having content-less AMP pages – they need to replicate your main site) and can be easily viewed and navigated on a mobile device.
+Make sure your most important pages are as good as they can be from an EAT perspective and can be easily viewed and navigated on a mobile device.

 Does the content provide substantial value when compared to other pages in search results?

-This is an obvious but often ignored point when developing B2B content.
+This is an obvious but oft ignored point when developing B2B content.
 You have a keyword target but have you reviewed what appears on page one when you search for the keyword?
 Do you know what you have to be better than?
 Do you know which area of the topic you can add value to?
 This is SO important.
-It’s a crucial part of producing great content and relatively easy to do.
+It’s a crucial part of producing great content.

 Does the content seem to be serving the genuine interests of visitors to the site or does it seem to exist solely by someone attempting to guess what might rank well in search engines?

-Content for the sake of ranking is not going to do as well as content designed to solve a visitor’s query.
-Google is getting very good at understanding when you’re trying to game the system.
+Content for the sake of ranking is not going to do as well as content designed to address a visitor’s original search query.
+Google is very good at understanding when you’re trying to game the system.

 There you have it.
 Some basic thoughts and theories on how B2B companies can tackle their EAT problems.